simonmichael/hledger/hledger/hledger_options.m4.md

                           - default valuation commodity (or COMM) using current market prices
                           - default valuation commodity (or COMM) using market prices at some date

-#### Valuation type

-TYPE is one of these keywords, or their first letter, or a date (which must be 8 digits with `-` or `/` or `.` separators):
+The TYPE part basically selects either "cost", or "market value" plus a valuation date:

 `--value=cost`
 : Convert amounts to cost, using the prices recorded in transactions.
-  `-B`/`--cost` is equivalent to this.

 `--value=end`
-: Convert amounts to their value in default valuation commodity using market prices on the last day of the report period (or of each subperiod in a multiperiod report).
+: Convert amounts to their value in a default valuation commodity, using market prices on the last day of the report period (or if unspecified, the journal's end date);
-  When no report period is specified, uses the journal's last transaction date.
+  or in multiperiod reports, market prices on the last day of each subperiod.

 `--value=now`
-: Convert amounts to their value in default valuation commodity using current market prices (as of when report is generated). `-V`/`--market` is equivalent to this.
+: Convert amounts to their value in default valuation commodity using current market prices (as of when report is generated).

 `--value=YYYY-MM-DD`
 : Convert amounts to their value in default valuation commodity using market prices on this date.
-Eg `--value=2019-04-25`.

-#### Valuation commodity

 The default valuation commodity is the commodity mentioned in the most recent applicable market price declaration.
 When all your price declarations lead to a single home currency, this will usually do what you want.

-To select a different valuation commodity: write the commodity symbol after the valuation type, separated by a comma (eg: **`--value=now,EUR`**).
-This will use, in this preferred order:
+To select a different valuation commodity, add the optional `,COMM` part: a comma, then the target commodity's symbol.
+Eg: **`--value=now,EUR`**. hledger will do its best to convert amounts to this commodity, using:

 - declared prices (from source commodity to valuation commodity)
 - reverse prices (declared prices from valuation to source commodity, inverted)
-- indirect prices (prices calculated from the shortest chain of declared or reverse prices from source to valuation commodity).
+- indirect prices (prices calculated from the shortest chain of declared or reverse prices from source to valuation commodity)

-#### --value examples
+in that order.

-Here are the effects of `--value` as seen with `print`:
+Here are some examples showing the effect of `--value` as seen with `print`:

 ```journal
 P 2000-01-01 A  1 B